-4.2 Emotional Regulation Questionnaire
+Emotional Regulation Questionnaire

 The Persian version of the Emotional Regulation Questionnaire (Garnefski et al., 2003) was used to measure the participants' emotional regulation.
 It is composed of 36 five-point Likert items in a range from 1= never to 5= always.
-The minimum and maximum score are 36 and 180, respectively.
+The minimum and maximum scores are 36 and 180, respectively.
 Ghasemzadeh Nassaji et al. (2010) validated this questionnaire in the context of Iran and reported its reliability as .81.

-5. Data Collection and Analysis Procedure
+Data Collection and Analysis Procedure

 To start the process of data collection, first, sample selection, division of them into the experimental and control groups, and building WhatsApp groups were done.
-Then, the quantitative data collection started wherein the Google Form of the Anger Control Questionnaire, and the Emotional Regulation Questionnaire was sent by the researcher to the participants through WhatsApp to measure their level of anger control, and emotional regulation in the pre-test.
+Then, the quantitative data collection started wherein the Google Form of the Anger Control Questionnaire, the Domestic Violence against Women, and the Emotional Regulation Questionnaire was sent by the researcher to the participants through WhatsApp to measure their level of anger control, domestic violence against women, and emotional regulation in the pre-test.
 Then, the treatment started wherein the experiment group underwent twenty 45-minute sessions of virtual English language teaching in WhatsApp twice a week.
 During the sessions, the researcher as an experienced EFL teacher, taught the participants general English using the book 'Active Skills for Reading 2' by A Neil J Anderson (2013), as a suitable reference for primary-level learners.
-The book consists of 12 units composed of a text along with some activities which mainly tackle reading, vocabulary and listening.
+The book consists of 12 units composed of a text along with some activities which mainly tackle reading, vocabulary, and listening.
 This is while the control group did not enjoy the treatment.
 They just participated in the pre-test and the post-test.

-Next, the researcher re-sent the Google Form of the Anger Control Questionnaire, and the Emotional Regulation Questionnaire to the participants through WhatsApp to measure their level of anger control, and emotional regulation in the post-test.
+Next, the researcher re-sent the Google Form of the Anger Control Questionnaire, the Domestic Violence against Women, and the Emotional Regulation Questionnaire to the participants through WhatsApp to measure their level of anger control, domestic violence against women, and emotional regulation in the post-test.

 For data analysis, first, the scores were submitted to SPSS 24.
 Then, data analysis was conducted at the descriptive level.
-This means that descriptive statistics including mean, standard deviation and standard error of mean was run for the data gathered in the pre-test and the post-test.
-Then, Kolmogorov-Smirnov normality test and Leven test were run to check the data normality and equality of variance.
-Following that, to compare the two groups' (i.e., experimental and control groups) pre-test and post-test scores, one-way Analysis of Covariance (ANCOVA) was run.
+This means that descriptive statistics including mean, standard deviation, and standard error of the mean was run for the data gathered in the pre-test and the post-test.
+Then, the Kolmogorov-Smirnov normality test and Leven test were run to check the data normality and equality of variance.
+Following that, to compare the two groups' (i.e., experimental and control groups) pre-test and post-test scores, a one-way Analysis of Covariance (ANCOVA) was run.

-6. Results
+Results

-6.1 Results of the first research question
+Results of the first research question

-To answer the first research question 'What is the effect of virtual English language teaching on Iranian House wives' emotional regulation?', the first one-way ANCOVA was run to investigate the effect of virtual English language teaching on Iranian House wives' emotional regulation.
+To answer the first research question 'What is the effect of virtual English language teaching on Iranian Housewives' emotional regulation?', the first one-way ANCOVA was run to investigate the effect of virtual English language teaching on Iranian Housewives' emotional regulation.

-However, before running the one-way ANCOVA, descriptive statistics was run for all the three emotional regulation, anger control.
+However, before running the one-way ANCOVA, descriptive statistics was run for all three emotional regulation, anger control, and domestic violence.
 Table 1 shows the results of descriptive statistics for emotional regulation.

-Results of Descriptive Statistics for Emotional Regulation
+Table 1 Results of Descriptive Statistics for Emotional Regulation

 Group N Mean Std.
 Deviation

 Experimental (pre-test) 30 41.00 .38

-Control (pretest) 30 40.30 .35
+Control (pre-test) 30 40.30 .35

-Experimental (post-test) 30 130.00 .30 Control (post-test) 30 95.30 .33
+Experimental (post-test) 30 130.00 .30

+Control (post-test) 30 95.30 .33